dfinity/portal/docs/developer-docs/functionality/sns/sns.md

 As already described above, SNS canisters are maintained and blessed by the IC community.
 In more detail, the blessed SNS versions and upgrade paths are stored on an NNS canister called the _SNS wasm modules canister_.
-Anyone can deploy an SNS.
-To do so, they can make a call to the SNS wasm modules canister, who takes the latest versions of the SNS canisters, initializes them with the parameters given by the user, and deploys them on the SNS subnet.
+Anyone can set up SNS canisters.
+To do so, they can make a call to the SNS wasm modules canister, who takes the latest versions of the SNS canisters, initializes them with the parameters given by the user, and installs them on the SNS subnet.
-This call is not permissioned and anyone can deploy an SNS in this way if they provide sufficient cycles for the SNS canisters.
+This call is not permissioned and anyone can set up an SNS in this way if they provide sufficient cycles for the SNS canisters.

 A crucial part of launching an SNS is how it can be decentralized.
 That is, the newly created tokens must be distributed to a large community to ensure proper decentralization of voting power.
 There are of course many ways to do so.
-The first SNS version provides one simple way to achieve this: a developer can hand over the control of the dapp to a newly deployed SNS, that has at that stage limited capabilities as it may not be fully decentralized yet, and ask the Internet Computer to start a decentralization sale for this SNS.
+The first SNS version provides one simple way to achieve this: a developer can hand over the control of the dapp to a newly installed SNS, that has at that stage limited capabilities as it may not be fully decentralized yet, and ask the Internet Computer to launch this SNS by starting a decentralization sale for it.
-In this the decentralization sale, initial tokens are sold for ICP tokens.
+In this the decentralization sale, initial SNS tokens are sold for ICP tokens.
 In the end of a successful decentralization sale, SNS tokens are owned by a large community and therefore the SNS governance control is decentralized.
 Moreover, the ICP that were collected in the decentralization sale provide initial funding for the SNS project.
-It is conceivable that alternative ways to decentralize a dapp are added in later SNS versions.
+It is conceivable that alternative ways to launch and decentralize a dapp are added in later SNS versions.

 The decentralization sale and the steps to conclude an SNS launch including this decentralization sale are described in more detail [here](./launch-intro.md).